 SR Accelerator allows you to quickly deduplicate your search results and screen your abstracts.
 Zotero or Mendeley can be used to manage your literature, store and annotate pdfs, and integrate with MS Word for referencing.
 We offer Study Skills Live sessions on SR Accelerator and Zotero.

-Rayyan can be used to manage the review process, particularly when you have collaborators.
+Rayyan can also be used to manage the review process.
 Sign up is free, but a paid subscription is required for some of the more advanced features.